-We started looking deeper in to Christmas food around the world and we have to say, some where pretty eye-opening!
-Here are our favourites:
+We started looking deeper into Christmas foods around the world and we have to say, some are pretty eye-opening!
+Here are our favorites, illustrated.
+Let us know if there’s are any others that you think are worth a mention!

 Smalahove – Norway